-- Many of the physical skills needed when molding fondant and creating detailed toppers helps strengthen muscles in students’ hands and fingers.
+- Many of the physical skills needed when moulding fondant and creating detailed toppers help strengthen muscles in students’ hands and fingers.

 - Tasks such as holding a decorating tool, rolling and kneading fondant, cutting and shaping all contribute to developing fine-motor skills and hand-eye coordination.

 - All five of our senses are stimulated as we let students explore ingredients and equipment, to engage in the sensory learning experience.

 - Help to build confidence and a sense of achievement in providing a social activity in an informal and safe environment.

 - Students will learn to share, take turns and enjoy an activity together and please don’t forget the best part – sitting down together to eat what they have made.

 - It’s a great opportunity for students to develop some basic food hygiene knowledge and decorating skills as well as try something new and exciting.

 Food Hygiene and Health & Safety

 Students will learn basic concepts of food safety habits and hygiene such as: